Date

 Now you can start laying and securing the metal panels.
 Place your first panel, making sure it aligns with your chalk line and has the correct overhang at the eave.
 Fasten the panels to the roof deck using screws designed specifically for metal roofing; they should have a rubber washer to create a watertight seal.
 Pay close attention to the screw pattern recommended by the manufacturer.
 Proper screw placement and not over-tightening them are essential for preventing leaks.
 Overlap the next panel over the first one, ensuring a snug fit, and continue this process across the entire roof.

-Step 4: Install Flashing, Trim, and Ridge Caps
+Step 4: Add Flashing, Trim, and Ridge Caps

 Once all the main panels are secured, it’s time to finish the job with flashing and trim.
 These pieces seal the seams and edges where the roof is most vulnerable to leaks, like in valleys, around chimneys, and where the roof meets a wall.
 Install the eave trim at the lower edges and the gable trim along the sloped sides.
 The final piece of the puzzle is the ridge cap, which covers the peak where the two slopes of the roof meet.
 Each piece of trim must be installed correctly and sealed to ensure your roof is completely weatherproof.